eliorians/Spotify-Visualizer/README.md

 # Spotify-Visualizer
-Using Spotify API and matplotlib to visualize data from spotify
+Using Spotify API and matplotlib to visualize playlists and albums